RedisGears/RedisGears/docs/intro.md

     ```

 !!! note
-    In reality, Shrimply Pibbles' age is unknown, so the above is only an estimate an may be inaccurate.
+    In reality, Shrimply Pibbles' age is unknown, so the above is only an estimate and may be inaccurate.
+Luckily, he no longer requires a heart transplant.

 ## Cluster 101
 Redis can be used in one of two modes: **stand-alone** or **cluster**.